-- Have you recently upgraded the vehicle security?
-Added an anti-theft device?
+- Have you recently upgraded the vehicle security, such as an anti-theft device?

 What Information Do You Need To Update When Your Car Insurance Renews?

-Insurance renewal time is also your opportunity to update your information with your broker or insurer.
-Here is some information to update :
+Renewal time is also an opportunity to update your information with your broker or insurer, such as :